fynnfluegge/rocketnotes/README.md

   - Servlerless RAG with faiss, OpenAI and/or Anthropic
 - 📦 Local mode with Docker
   - use Ollama and/or Sentence Transformers for 100% local RAG
+- 📥 Zettelkasten with semantic archiving
+  - Use vector index to insert notes into highest semantic-ranked documents

 &nbsp;